 I’ll have an ordlach of honey, honey.
 And a dorn of tea.
 And make it snappy.

-Here are some measurements used in old Irish law.
+Here’s some measurements used in old Irish law.

 A troighid (foot) was the length of a man’s foot, divided into twelve ordlach (thumb-lengths).
 These figures assume a man’s foot measured 25 cm (10 inches).
 Mostly, the Irish liked to measure things using body parts.
 Because pretty much hopefully everyone had all of them.